GangsterFox/AliuFox-themes/ThemerDocu.md

 {
     "name": "theme name",
     "author": "author name",
-    "version": "1.0.0, will be used by updater in the future", "updater": "updater url (must be raw url) not actually implemented yet lol", "license": "license, not implemented into the ui", "background": "url of background, default transparency is set to 150 in plugin", "background_transparency": 0 (fully transparent, number goes from 0 to 255),
+    "version": "1.0.0, version for theme, used for updater string", "updater": "updater url (must be a raw.githubusercontent.com url).
+Needs version bump if you update your theme", "license": "license, not implemented into the ui", "background": "url of background, default transparency is set to 150 in plugin", "background_transparency": 0 (fully transparent, number goes from 0 to 255),